-The observer should be aware that for observations which mix CCD type (i.e. BI and FI CCDs on), the selected conversion (based on aimpoint as above), will nevertheless apply to all selected CCDs.
+The observer should be aware that for observations which mix CCD types (i.e. both BI and FI CCDs on), the selected conversion (based on aimpoint as above), will nevertheless apply to all selected CCDs.
 This will not affect the observation if the low energy threshold for the energy filter (the "Event filter: Lower" parameter) is 0.5 keV or less as the use of either conversion at these energies results in essentially no difference in the number of accepted events.
 However, above 0.5 keV, the conversions are significantly different.
 Finally, observations which apply an energy filter with a low energy threshold greater than 0.5 keV will automatically be assigned spatial windows that allow the FI CCDs to use the FI conversion and the BI CCDs to use the BI conversion regardless of aimpoint.
-Proposers who need an energy filter above 0.5 keV are encouraged to contact the CXC HelpDesk to discuss their plans with an instrument scientist.
+Proposers who need an energy filter lower limit above 0.5 keV are encouraged to contact the CXC HelpDesk (http://cxc.harvard.edu/helpdesk/) to discuss their plans with an instrument scientist.